bhatti/formicary/public/docs/parallel_pipelines.md

     InputEncoding: {{.InputEncoding}}
     OutputEncoding: {{.OutputEncoding}}
 ```

-Note: formicary uses same syntax for the plugin and you can add `fork_job_version` to define the version of the plugin.

 ##### Waiting for completion of child jobs
 The task `method` with value of `AWAIT_FORKED_JOB` waits for completion of child jobs where `await_forked_tasks` defines